-Wounding/Assault/Harm
+Wounding/Assault/Harm.
 A wound is an injury that breaks the continuity of the skin e.g a cut with a sharp object.
 An assault is carried out by a threat of bodily harm coupled with an apparent, present ability to cause the harm.
 Harm is physical or mental damage, an act or instance of injury, or a material and tangible detriment or loss to a person, so it includes all actions, statements, written or non-verbal messages conveying threats of physical or mental injury which are serious enough to unsettle.

 Burglary.
 Burglary is the intended, unauthorized entry into a building, premises, vehicle etc. with an intention to do or carry out any crime, whether forcefully breaking into the building, premises, vehicles, etc or otherwise.
-In burglary it is not necessary that a theft occurred.
+In burglary it is not necessary that a crime should have been committed.

 Robbery.
-Robbery includes all offences where the use or threat of force in a theft from a person occurred.
+Robbery includes all offences where the use or threat of force in a theft from a person occurred including pick pocketing or snatch theft.